WICG/local-peer-to-peer/EXPLAINER.md

 ## Use-Cases

-In a Wi-Fi P2P environment, use cases such as message synchronization, file transfer, multiple users file sharing, device screen projection, multi-screen collaboration and connection with smart home devices can benefit from web apps through the support of Local Peer-to-Peer API.
+In a same LAN subnet environment, use cases such as message synchronization, file transfer, multiple users file sharing, device screen projection, multi-screen collaboration and connection with smart home devices can benefit from web apps through the support of Local Peer-to-Peer API.

 ### Single User Multiple Devices